unvt/charites/.devcontainer/README.md

 - DevContainer will be built...
   - It take a while...

-### Once the DevContainer has been built and started
+### Once the DevContainer has been built and started...

 - Development can be done as usual